MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 2. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example.
 By doing so, you can specify which existing Office product should be used to determine which languages to install.
 For example, if you set TargetProduct = "O365ProPlusRetail", the Office products you're deploying will be installed in the same languages as Office 365 ProPlus, if that product is installed on the client computer.
 3. If you deploy languages from a local source, as shown in the example below, you must download any possible matched languages to that source first.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
 4. If you use a local source, we recommend using the Office CDN as a backup source for language packs and proofing tools by including the AllowCdnFallback attribute in the configuration file, as shown in the example.

-MatchInstalled can be used when deploying a specific Office product, such as Visio, to devices with Office 365 ProPlus already installed.
-In that case, using MatchInstalled automatically installs Visio in the same languages used by the existing version of Office.

 For details on how to edit the configuration file in a text editor, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).